RaFive/Personal-Finance-Management-System/README.md

-# Personal Finance Management System (Sistem Manajemen Keuangan Pribadi)
+# Personal Finance Management System

 The **Personal Finance Management System** is a desktop application designed to help users efficiently manage their personal finances.
-This project was created as a college assignment, showcasing a practical implementation of Java Swing with SQLite database integration.
+This project was created as a college assignment, showcasing a practical implementation of **Java Swing** with **SQLite database** integration.

 ---